Gigoteur/UnicornConsole/README.md

   * Font: predefined list of fonts (pico8, bbc, trollmini, etc)
   * Sprites: Single bank of 128 8x8 sprites that is directly from the cartridge
   * Dynamic sprites: create sprites dynamically with the API
-  * Code: No limit size (lua, python, rhai, and wasm)
+  * Code: No limit size in the cartridge, and support of the following languages: lua, python, rhai, wasm
   * Map: 128x32 8-bit cells
   * Sound: 8 channels, tracker, FM synthetizer, 16-bit Wavetables (from GamerCade console)
   * Editor: GFX and sound editor